For other snapshots into our daily life of managing autoimmune disease using diet and lifestyle, click to read our other

 Once lunch is over, it’s time to put the kids to bed for a nap.
 This time is mostly used for mid-day rejuvenation for Frank and I (at least for one of us)… whether that be a nap, blog work, or a work out.

 On this day, Frank headed outside to mow the lawn and I stayed inside to “ground” and read.
 (One of my best friends recommended Searching for and Maintaining Peace by Father Jacques Philippe, and now I am highly recommending it to you because it’s a great book!)

 If you’ve never heard about grounding, read this.
 This therapy is so so so easy and is one of the most impactful things we have ever done for our health and autoimmune conditions.
 If you really want to dig deeper to learn about it, read this book.

 After naps, it’s snack-time for the kids and then we are out the door to a nearby park to exercise and spend time in the fresh air and sun before our dinner plans.
 Our city recently installed an adult sports & fitness structure for working out, so Frank and I use that often while the kids run around doing their own type of “workout.”

 Ironically, our friend Don (who has made an appearance on our blog before) came over for dinner.
-He is currently on an autoimmune healing journey himself from Multiple Sclerosis and took advantage of the sweet Amazon Prime Day deals to buy himself an Instant Pot!
+He is currently on an autoimmune healing journey himself from Multiple Sclerosis and recently bought an Instant Pot!
 So, we decided to make a quick Instant Pot meal to help show him the cool features.